-Design Guidelines • When determining pri her they are ICW or CCW, should have priority over all other in-vehicle ority among multiple collision warnings, the following procedures sho er to this data source for additional details): - Prepare to Prioritize Messages Identify at least 5 examiners to conduct the evaluations.
+Design Guidelines • CWS warnings, wheth • CWS warnings, whether they are ICW or CCW, should have priority over all other in-vehicle messages. • When determining pri from Reference 1, refe ority among multiple collision warnings, the following procedures should be used (adapted er to this data source for additional details): Prepare to Prioritize Messages Identify at least 5 examiners to conduct the evaluations.
 Identify and assemble messages that are to be prioritized.
-For each message, describe the driving scenario (i.e., context, conditions, a with the message).
-This might include trip type, roadway type, speed, weath vehicle type, vehicle condition (note that if the same message could be press condition/situation, it should be prioritized separately for each condition/situation. ner, traffic situation, sented in more than one Select Desired Weights for Criticality and Urgency Assign relative weights, k_c and k_u to, respectively, the criticality and urgency example, a 1 for each of these values would mean that the contribution of c final priority values would be the same.
-Selecting a 1 for k_c and a 2 for k_u we was given twice the weight as criticality.
-Common weights can be selected f or individual evaluators can select their own weights, though the final priority become more complex if this is done. riticality and urgency to ould mean that urgency for the entire evaluation, ¥ Evaluate Criticality and Urgency for each Message Assess risk to vehicle, occupants, and/or pedestrians using the following four-point scale for criticality: 3 = severe or fatal injury, 2 = injury or possible injury, 1 = no injury (vehicle damage), 0 = no injury (no vehicle damage).
-Assess the urgency of the situation using the following four-point scale: 3 = immediate response required (0-3 seconds), 2 = response required within 3-10 seconds, 1 = response preparation needed, action needed between 10 and 120 seconds, 0 = information only, no direct action required by the driver. ↓ Calculate Priorities Among CWS Messages For each message, calculate the priorities assigned by individual evaluators p{ij} = k_cc{ij} + k_uu{ij} (1) where: p{ij} = the priority value for an individual message from an individual evaluators c{ij}, u{ij} = individual scores for, respectively, criticality and urgency k_c, k_u = individual weights for, respectively, criticality and urgency For each message, calculate the average priority value across evaluators.
-Prioritized List of CWS Messages Before finalizing the priorities, verify that there was sufficient agreement across the evaluators to be confident of the quality of the data.
+For each message, describe the driving scenario (i.e., context, conditions, and situation associated with the message).
+This might include trip type, roadway type, speed, weather, traffic situation, vehicle type, vehicle condition (note that if the same message could be presented in more than one condition/situation, it should be prioritized separately for each condition/situation). ♥ Select Desired Weights for Criticality and Urgency Assign relative weights, k_c and k_u to, respectively, the criticality and urgency criteria.
+Selecting, for example, a 1 for each of these values would mean that the contribution of criticality and urgency to final priority values would be the same.
+Selecting a 1 for k_c and a 2 for k_u would mean that urgency was given twice the weight as criticality.
+Common weights can be selected for the entire evaluation, or individual evaluators can select their own weights, though the final priority calculations will become more complex if this is done. ↓ Evaluate Criticality and Urgency for each Message Assess risk to vehicle, occupants, and/or pedestrians using the following four-point scale for criticality: 3 = severe or fatal injury, 2 = injury or possible injury, 1 = no injury (vehicle damage), 0 = no injury (no vehicle damage).
+Assess the urgency of the situation using the following four-point scale: 3 = immediate response required (0-3 seconds), 2 = response required within 3-10 seconds, 1 = response preparation needed, action needed between 10 and 120 seconds, 0 = information only, no direct action required with the driver.
+L Calculate Priorities Among CWS Messages For each message, calculate the priorities assigned by individual evaluators: p{ij} = k_cc{ij} + k_uu{ij} (1) where: p{ij} = the priority value for an individual message from an individual evaluator c{ij}, u{ij} = individual scores for, respectively, criticality and urgency k_c, k_u = individual weights for, respectively, criticality and urgency For each message, calculate the average priority value across evaluators. ● Develop Prioritized List of CWS Messages Before finalizing the priorities, verify that there was sufficient agreement across the evaluators to be confident of the quality of the data.
 For example, check to see if at least half of the evaluators agreed on the criticality and urgency of individual messages or calculate the standard deviation of the priority values across evaluators and verify that the standard deviation is less than 1.0.
 If confidence in the data is low, make sure common procedures and heuristics were used across the evaluators and either adjust scores by consensus or repeat Steps 2-4 above until adequate confidence in the data is achieved.
 Once adequate confidence in the data is achieved, rank order the messages from highest to lowest priority value; when items have the same priority values, the message with the highest criticality score should have a higher priority.
-Based Primarily on Expert Judgment Based Equally on Expert Judgment and Empirical Data Based Primarily on Empirical Data
+Based Primarily on Expert Judgment Based Equally on Expert Judgment Based Primarily on and Empirical Data Empirical Data